ianberg-volpe/GMNSpy/spec/md/geometry-properties-geometry.md

-# Untitled any in undefined Schema
+# Untitled any in geometry Schema

 ```txt
 undefined#/properties/geometry